A very warm welcome to Light Hall School!

 - FAQ section

 We hope that you have everything you need to make a positive start at Light Hall in the Autumn term.
-However, if you can’t find what you are looking for, or are just unsure, please use our dedicated contact button to get in touch.
+However, if you can’t find what you are looking for, or are just unsure, please contact us at firstname.lastname@example.org and we will endeavour to help you.

 We look forward to meeting you all when schools re-open, and hope that you and your families remain safe and well.